-This article provides instructions on how to create a Universal Agent in qTest Launch.
+This article provides instructions on how to create a Universal Agent in qTest Launch 1.3 and beyond.
 We recommend using the Universal Agent as opposed to the legacy Shell Agent.

 Create New Universal Agent

 - From Launch, open the host machine where you want to create the new agent then click on the + New Agent button.